Multilevel Monte Carlo for a class of Partially Observed Processes in Neuroscience

 We now introduce the MLMCMC method that was used in \cite{jasra_bpe_sde}, which is based upon the multilevel Monte Carlo method \cite{giles,hein}.
 The basic notion is as follows, first define for $\varphi:\Theta\times\Phi\times\mathbb{R}^{dT}\rightarrow\mathbb{R}$:

 where we assume that the R.H.S.~is finite.
 Then we have the following collapsing sum representation for any $L\geq 2$

 To approximate the R.H.S.~of this identity, we already have a method to deal with $\pi^1(\varphi)$ in Algorithm \ref{alg:mcmc}.
 To deal with $\pi^l(\varphi)-\pi^{l-1}(\varphi)$ as has been noted in many articles e.g.~\cite{giles,ml_rev} it is not sensible to approximate $\pi^l(\varphi)$ and $\pi^{l-1}(\varphi)$ using statistically independent methods.
+To understand this point, essentially employing Algorithm \ref{alg:mcmc} to approximate $\pi^l(\varphi)$ and then independently $\pi^{l-1}(\varphi)$ does not take advantage of the point that as $l$ grows, these expectations become increasingly similar and, indeed, the difference will converge to zero as $l$ increases.
+The main crux of MLMCMC methods is to exactly leverage this similarity by using a mechanism called coupling (described below).
+This latter method, if sufficiently well employed can produce a variance reduction versus simply approximating $\pi^L(\varphi)$ on its own and ultimately lead to the cost of computation being reduced.
+This observation in the context of MCMC is hardly trivial and significant efforts have been made to realize this approach; see e.g.~\cite{ml_rev} and the references therein.
 We give an identity which has been used in \cite{jasra_bpe_sde} to provide a useful (in a sense to be made precise below) approximation of $\pi^l(\varphi)-\pi^{l-1}(\varphi)$.